drjonesy/pi-scanner-evdev-kiosk/README.md

-## Setting the Raspberry Pi for Quick-Scan
+## Creating a Scanning Solution using Raspberry Pi, EVDEV, and Kiosk Mode

-> _Updated: Tues.
-April 19th, 2022_
+> _Updated: Sunday.
+July 5th, 2022_

-This is a guided process to setup the Raspberry Pi to be an all-in-one **Quick Scan** hardware solution.
-Be aware that this document will constantly change to improve both the development and production setup.
-The plan for the production of the unit is to simply make an image file and clone it.
-Then do an initial system configuration to confirm the system works and the network can be set.
+This is a guided process to setup the Raspberry Pi to be an all-in-one **Scanning Solution**.
+While this project is built upon a Raspberry Pi, the EVDEV library that is used to capture events is based on Linux Canonical.
+Meaning this project will work on linux environments.

 # Table of Contents